DISCOVERY SPORTS EVENTS

 We analyze your video consumption, playback and general viewing habits and aggregate your personal information with the personal information of other users in order to understand viewership, such as audience profiles and top programmes or content.

-It is in our legitimate interests to process personal information in order to update and improve the EEL Services and we believe that the benefits of this outweigh and do not unduly prejudice your rights and interests.
+It is in our legitimate interests to process personal information in order to update and improve the DSE Services and we believe that the benefits of this outweigh and do not unduly prejudice your rights and interests.

 Who may use your personal information?